lizmat/raku-all-modules/kuerbis/Term-Form-p6/README.md

 The optional second argument is a hash.
 The keys/options are

-  * prompt
+  * header

-If *prompt* is set, a main prompt string is shown on top of the output.
+With the option *header* it can be set a header-string which is shown on top of the output.

 default: undefined

-  * auto_up
+  * auto-up

-With *auto_up* set to `0` or `1` pressing `ENTER` moves the cursor to the next line if the cursor is on a "readline".
+With *auto-up* set to `0` or `1` pressing `ENTER` moves the cursor to the next line if the cursor is on a "readline".
 If the last "readline" row is reached, the cursor jumps to the first "readline" row if `ENTER` was pressed.
-If after an `ENTER` the cursor has jumped to the first "readline" row and *auto_up* is set to `1`, `ENTER` doesn't move the cursor to the next row until the cursor is moved with another key.
+If after an `ENTER` the cursor has jumped to the first "readline" row and *auto-up* is set to `1`, `ENTER` doesn't move the cursor to the next row until the cursor is moved with another key.

-With *auto_up* set to `2` `ENTER` moves the cursor to the top menu entry if the cursor is on a "readline".
+With *auto-up* set to `2` `ENTER` moves the cursor to the top menu entry if the cursor is on a "readline".

 default: `0`